disizmj/node-farmer/README.md

 # Farmer
 ## A lightweight automation tool built for Linux machines
-* Plug 'N' Play, No client, No installations required *
+*PLUG N PLAY, No client, No other installations required*
 ## Current Version: Development in progress

 ### Workflow: